-$^{^2}$ Driving is defined as operating a motor vehicle on an active roadway with the motor running, including while temporarily stationary because of traffic, a traffic light or stop sign, or otherwise.
+2 Driving is defined as operating a motor vehicle on an active roadway with the motor running, including while temporarily stationary because of traffic, a traffic light or stop sign, or otherwise.

-(including, but not limited to, desk top computers, laptop computers, cell phones, Blackberry devices), internet access/use shall be consistent with assigned duties and responsibilities or consistent with the official business interest of TSA or other authorized purposes.
+- (h) A TSA supervisor or manager may request another TSA employee's call detail records, emails, text messages, IM records, and other data, as appropriate.
+Requestors must submit TSA Form 1409, IT Security Service Request, with a written statement and two signatures from Approving Authorities (Division Directors and above) to the Information Technology (IT) Information Assurance and Cyber Security Division (IAD). - (4) Internet access/use: While on duty and/or while using government supplied resources (including, but not limited to, desktop computers, laptop computers, cell phones, Blackberry devices, pagers, or tablets), internet access/use must be consistent with assigned duties and responsibilities or consistent with the official business interest of TSA or other authorized purposes.
 Limited personal use is authorized as long as this use does not interfere with official duties or cause degradation of services.
-Access of inappropriate sites is prohibited.
+Accessing inappropriate sites is prohibited.
 These locations include sites that are obscene, hateful, harmful, malicious, hostile, threatening, abusive, vulgar, defamatory, profane, or racially, sexually, or ethnically objectionable.
-Under no circumstances shall access to the internet be used to foster commercial interests or individual profit.
-Refer to TSA Information Assurance Handbook for additional information.

-- (a) Use/access must not adversely reflect on TSA or negatively impact its ability to discharge its mission, cause embarrassment to the agency, or cause the public and/or TSA to question the employee's reliability, judgment or trustworthiness. - (b) Employees are subject to unannounced periodic monitoring of internet access/use to ensure that government time, equipment, property, or personnel are not used in any prohibited activity, including activity that would discredit TSA.
-This includes the use of government laptops used to connect to prohibited sites. - (c) Prohibited or non-permissible access/use includes, but is not limited to: - Seeking, transmitting, collecting, storing, or viewing material that is discriminatory, defamatory, or of a sexual and/or harassing nature.
+Under no circumstances should access to the internet be used to foster commercial interests or individual profit.
+Refer to TSA Information Assurance Handbook for additional information. - (a) Use/access must not adversely reflect on TSA or negatively impact its ability to discharge its mission, cause embarrassment to the agency, or cause the public and/or TSA to question the employee's reliability, judgment or trustworthiness. - (b) Employees are subject to unannounced periodic monitoring of internet access/use to ensure that government time, equipment, property, or personnel are not used in any prohibited activity, including activity that would discredit TSA.
+This includes the use of government electronic equipment used to connect to prohibited sites. - (c) Prohibited or non-permissible access/use includes, but is not limited to: - (i) Seeking, transmitting, collecting, storing, or viewing material that is discriminatory, defamatory, or of a sexual and/or harassing nature.
 This includes accessing internet sites for the purpose of viewing and/or downloading pornographic pictures, videos, and related material.
-Accessing these sites may result in disciplinary action, up to and including removal, and possible criminal sanctions; - (ii) Accessing internet sites for the purpose of engaging in online gambling, e.g., poker games, sports events, or other related activities; - Broadcasting or posting inappropriate messages or materials that ridicule, or that may be offensive to others based on race, religion, color, sex, age, disability, national origin, sexual orientation, marital or parental status, or genetic information; - (iv) As defined elsewhere in this handbook, participating in hate groups or organizations that engage in criminal or other notorious activity; - (v) Concealing or misrepresenting user identity or affiliation; - (vi) Pursuing private commercial activities or profit-making ventures, fundraising, or partisan political activities.
-This restriction applies to activities that benefit the employee or to activities that benefit another person or group selected by the employee without authority;
+Accessing these sites may result in disciplinary action, up to and including removal, and possible criminal sanctions; - (ii) Accessing internet sites for the purpose of engaging in online gambling, e.g., poker games, sports events, or other related activities; - (iii) Broadcasting or posting inappropriate messages or materials that ridicule, or that may be offensive to others based on race, religion, color, sex, age, disability, national origin, sexual orientation, marital or parental status, or genetic information; - (iv) As defined in Section Q, participating in hate groups or organizations that engage in criminal or other notorious activity; - (v) Concealing or misrepresenting user identity or affiliation unless authorized in the performance of one's duties;

-- (vii) Divulging any unauthorized information related to DHS or TSA on non-government websites; - (viii) Processing classified national security information on computers connected to the agency local area network (LAN) or on electronic communication device; or - (ix) Creating personal web pages or posting content to 'blogs,' or other types of internet communication, the content of which constitutes non-permissible use.
+- (vi) Pursuing private commercial activities or profit-making ventures, fundraising, or partisan political activities.
+This restriction applies to activities that benefit the employee or to activities that benefit another person or group selected by the employee without authority; - (vii) Divulging any unauthorized information related to DHS or TSA on non-government websites; - (viii) Processing classified national security information on computers connected to the agency local area network (LAN) or on an electronic communication device; or - (ix) Creating personal web pages or posting content to 'blogs,' or other types of internet communication, the content of which constitutes non-permissible use.